CDTN-CNEM/libModbusSystematomSPU/README.md

 libModbusSystematomSPU is a library to communicate with the SystemAtom SPU using MODBUS-RTU (RS-485) on a GNU operating system.

-## License, Warranty and Copyright

-This library comes with ABSOLUTELY NO WARRANTY; Is under GNU GENERAL PUBLIC LICENSE version 3 (GPL3), that means you ONLY can use in free software projects.
-For more details read the file LICENSE.
-Copyright (C) 2023  Thalles Campagnani

 ## Installing dependencies

 This library use libserialport, so it should be install in your system before compilation process.